 Tariff Reduction on Woolpacks

-April 29, 2005 -- Legislation (HR 1851) was introduced in the U.S. House of Representatives this week by Rep. Devin Nunes (R-Calif.) to temporarily suspend the duty on nylon woolpacks.
+Legislation (HR 1851) was introduced in the U.S. House of Representatives in late April by Rep. Devin Nunes (R-Calif.) to temporarily suspend the duty on nylon woolpacks.

 With no U.S. production, this tariff does not provide a benefit to U.S. manufacturers and, in fact, is a detriment to business by increasing costs to companies and to the American wool growers.